How to Finance the Construction of Your New Business

 Construction loans work differently than traditional business loans.
 The funds borrowed in this type of loan are not disbursed upfront in one lump sum but in a series of payments made throughout construction.
 The release of funds is usually called a draw and often occurs at scheduled milestones throughout the project.
 Some lenders require that the disbursement schedule remains fixed per the original budget and some loans allow the amount of each draw to depend on the costs during the specified time period.
 Often an inspection is required before each draw.
 The purpose of the inspection is to reassure the lender that the work is being done as reported.

-Here’s how this New Jersey-based pizzeria owner was able to renovate his multiple restaurant locations thanks to fast funding from Biz2Credit.
+Here’s how this New Jersey-based pizzeria owner was able to renovate his multiple restaurant locations thanks to Biz2Credit’s fast funding.

 The commercial construction loan is typically used for large projects like an entire office building, hotel, or apartment complex.
 These loans are offered within the construction industry by select lenders and carry more risk than construction-only or construction-to-permanent loans.
 Because of the risk, most of the cost of construction must be paid by the borrower or construction business owner.